barteqcz/MIUI-unbloater/README.md

 <br>
 On Windows, you'll have to manually download `adb` software and usb android drivers.

+#### Enabling usb debugging in MIUI

+To enable USB debugging in MIUI, firstly you have to enable developer options.
+To do that, go to settings > about phone and click 7 times on "MIUI version".
+Then, go back to the settings main page, and go to advanced settings.
+Scroll down, and you should see developer options.
+Open developer options, and scroll down to "USB debugging" option.
+Enable it.

 ### Running

 Just download the file from releases page, run `chmod +x MIUI-unbloater` and `./MIUI-unbloater` on your Linux distro, or via WSL (?).